jorge-car/Jorge-car/README.md

   <h2 align="center">
 IT professional in the making</h2>

   <h3 align="center">Check out my understanding of the basics of IT with these projects.
-Using a ticketing system and using active directory in microsoft azure</h3>
+Using a ticketing system and creating Virtual machines to observe traffic.</h3>

    <h4 align="left">
   | Information technology projects |</4>